37+ Google SERP Features: A Complete Guide

 • best android games

-When you click on a single card, you’ll see a new SERP containing results for this specific query.
-In other words, the Carousel may contain a link to the SERP that includes your site as well.
+When you click on a single card, you’ll see a new SERP containing results for that query.
+This means the Carousel can contain a link to the SERP with your site included.

-Let’s say your article on the best Android games ranks 9th on the SERP and is featured in a Carousel.
-As the Carousel is the first element users see on a page, they can click on it and get on the next SERP where your website will rank higher.
-This would significantly increase the traffic your article could potentially get from the search.
+Let’s say you write an article on the best Android games.
+It ranks 9th on the SERP and is featured in a Carousel.
+Since the Carousel is the first element users see on a page, they can click on it to go to the next SERP, where your website will rank higher.
+This would significantly increase the traffic your article could get from search.

 Example